nahilmemon/fend-project-memory-game/README.md

 ## Description

 This is a browser-based memory card matching game (aka Concentration, Memory Game, or Match Up).
 This project was forked from a very basic, static [starter template](https://github.com/udacity/fend-project-memory-game).
 Using HTML, CSS, and JS, the project was developed to become interactive, usable across various device sizes and orientations, and many new features were added as well.

+## How to Run the Web App

+Go [here](https://nahilmemon.github.io/memory-game/index.html) to view the app in your browser.

 ## Basic Gameplay Mechanics